How to use HomePod's Intercom feature

 If you no longer want to use the Intercom feature, you can switch it off using the Home app.
 Once again, use the Home icon in the top left-hand corner and choose Home Settings followed by Intercom.
 Use the slider next to the HomePods in your home to disable the intercom feature on as many of them as you like.

-If you want to stop a member of the group receiving intercom messages completely, use the slider next to their name to tun these off.
+If you want to stop a member of the group receiving intercom messages completely, use the slider next to their name to turn these off.

-You can also stop intercom message being received on your current device, rather than all of them.
-Tap the phrase 'Recieve Notifications when' and choose Never.
+You can also stop intercom messages being received on your current device, rather than all of them.
+Tap the phrase 'Receive Notifications when' and choose Never.